kukuu/integration/fault-tolerant-backend-system.md

 To design a fault-tolerant distributed system, the focus is on ensuring service availability, data consistency, and the ability to recover gracefully from failures.
 Below is a practical solution that includes architectural design, solution steps, and code examples.

+## Key Best Practices

+- Domain Understanding:

+i.
+Incorporate GDPR and data privacy requirements.

+ii.
+Understand SLAs, regulatory standards for uptime and data accuracy.

+- Leadership:

+i.
+Guide the team in designing and implementing resilient systems.

+ii.
+Regularly review system performance and failure recovery strategies.

+- Collaboration:

+i.
+Work with cross-functional teams to ensure alignment on disaster recovery, monitoring, and scaling plans.

+- Trade-Offs:

+i.
+Use eventual consistency for performance-critical systems but balance it with synchronous transactions for critical data.

 ##  Solution Steps

 ### Step 1: Load Balancing and Replication